 And don’t even get me started on the stories I’ve heard from women in labor during my years as a midwife or that I’ve witnessed during my years of medical training.

-Old Biases are Still Ruling the Roost
+Old Gender Biases are Still Alive

-The medical bias against women is well-established in the medical literature.
+The medical gender bias against women is well-established in the medical literature.
 Our historically paternalistic medical model has been statistically shown to dismiss and ignore women’s voices, and also to create an environment in which we feel uncomfortable speaking up lest we “bother the doctor,” or seem “complaining,” “demanding,” or “difficult” – in fact, words used by health-care providers to describe women who ask to have their needs met and symptoms properly worked up.

 When it comes to your symptoms and health concerns, never shut up until you get satisfaction.
 I’m serious. @avivaromm

-It’s also been demonstrated in the medical research, that as women, we too, have internalized “our place” in the power structure.
+As women, we too, have internalized “our place” in the power structure.
 We do not want to be perceived as difficult, complaining, or unappreciative.
 We want to be liked by our medical providers.
 So to fulfill our ‘good girl’ role, we change our behaviors and communication style in medical appointments – at the expense of speaking up about the full extent of our symptoms and concerns.

 Speaking up to our doctors – or anyone in authority for that matter – can be really hard.
 But it's critically important that we become our own health care advocates.
 And that starts with – you guessed it – being able to speak up!